 Conversely, industrialized nations have more sophisticated market economies, producing foodstuffs for universal consumption.
 Likewise, all cultures value history and tradition, although they represent these concepts through a variety of unique forms of symbolism.
 While the dominant world religions share the belief in one God, their worship practices vary with their traditional historical development.
-Similarly, in many kinbased cultures where familial bonds are foundational to social identity, it is customary for family or friends to serve as godparents, while for other societies this practice is nearly non-existent different based on our cultural standards.
-As depicted in the chart below, we can apply the 12 cultural domains to help us compare similarities and differences across cultures.
-We evaluate others' behavior to determine if they are "people like me" or "people not like me."
-Usually, we assume that those in the "like me" category share our perspectives and values.
+Similarly, in many kinbased cultures where familial bonds are foundational to social identity, it is customary for family or friends to serve as godparents, while for other societies this practice is nearly non-existent.